TheOfficer2303/WebProjects/KUD Tamburica_Static_Renewed/ReadMe.md

 Website for the local Folklore society.
 It is still work in progress.
-It has good support for mobile devices and it has been completely done in plain HTML, CSS and JavaScript www.kudtamburicasps.hr
+It has good support for mobile devices and it has been completely done in plain HTML, CSS and JavaScript.

+www.kudtamburicasps.hr